abema/flagfit/README.md

 Flags that have passed their expiration date will be automatically created as issues assigned to the creator through the workflow.
 - Please copy the [workflow](https://github.com/abema/flagfit/blob/main/.github/workflows/lintIssues.yml) and [script](https://github.com/abema/flagfit/blob/main/scripts/maintain-flagfit-expiration-issue.main.kts) to the project you are using.
 - The workflow allows you to set a cron schedule, so please set it as appropriate.
-- When setting feature flags with Flagfit, you will likely use @BooleanFlag or @VariationFlag, but please make sure that the key value is always unique.
+- When setting feature flags with Flagfit, you will likely use `@BooleanFlag` or `@VariationFlag`, but please make sure that the key value is always unique.